Get Your Colorado Mortgage Loan Originator License in 2021!

 Jon Wallace

 Dr. Jon Wallace is a seasoned professional with over three decades of impactful experience in sales, marketing, broadcasting, and community development.
 He joined MEC as a national instructor and content creator, drawing from his extensive background in mortgages and teaching.
-Notable for his contributions to small businesses and customer service excellence, Jon's accolades include recognition by the Radio Advertising Bureau and Bank of America.
-With a strong foundation built on honesty and efficiency, he earned a Master's Degree in Leadership, showcasing his ability to drive positive cultural change within organizations.
-His PhD in Industrial and Organizational Psychology, awarded in 2019, delved into the realms of leadership, trust, and socioeconomics' influence on organizational performance.
-Jon's expertise extends to academia, having taught a diverse range of subjects at institutions like Lake Michigan College and Siena Heights University.
-Beyond his professional pursuits, Jon's community involvement shines through his commitment to volunteer work, including church, Boy Scouts of America, United Way, and Economic Development.
+Jon's Master's Degree is in Leadership, showcasing positive cultural change within organizations.
+His PhD is in Industrial and Organizational Psychology exploring leadership, trust, and socioeconomic influences on organizational performance.
+Academically Dr. Wallace taught a diverse range of subjects at Lake Michigan College and Siena Heights University.
+Beyond professional pursuits Jon's passion for community and individual development involves volunteer work at multiple non-profit organizations.
+Jon does play-by-play for Berrien Springs High School, and is the pastor of the Burlington Church of God.

 Marve Stockert